dirtslayer/Indexbook/The_Indexbook_Manual/How_to_Indexbook.md

-# How to use Index
+# How to use Indexbook

 1. Copy index.html into your document root
 2. Create index.md with a list of markdown files in the order you want them